Mike Toglia Preview, Player Props: Rockies vs. Orioles

 Mike Toglia At The Plate

-- Toglia is batting .172 with four doubles, three home runs and 10 walks.
+- Toglia has five doubles, three home runs and 10 walks while batting .175.

-- In 48.6% of his 37 games this season, Toglia has picked up at least one hit.
-He's also had three multi-hit games.

-- In 8.1% of his games this year, he has hit a home run, and 2.3% of his trips to the plate.
+- Looking at the 38 games he has played this season, he's homered in three of them (7.9%), and in 2.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.